tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Requirements
-* Web App Builder for ArcGIS (Developer Edition) 1.1 or greater for the Web App builder widgets.
+* Web App Builder for ArcGIS (Developer Edition) 1.3 or greater for the Web App builder widgets.
-* Maritime Chart Service widgets require JS API 3.11 or less.
+* Maritime Chart Service widgets require JS API 3.12 or greater.
-* ArcGIS for Maritime Server 10.3.1
+* ArcGIS for Maritime Server 10.4.0 or greater

 ## Deployment